OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 adb pull /data/local/tmp/boot.img
 ```

 Next, extract the ramdisk and information about the structure of the boot image.
-There are various tools that can do this;  I used Gilles Grandou's abootimg tool.
+There are various tools that can do this;  here, Gilles Grandou's [abootimg tool](https://github.com/ggrandou/abootimg "abootimg tool") was used.
 Install the tool and run the following command on your boot image:

 ```bash
 abootimg -x boot.img